What Is HSN Code?

 Frequently Asked Questions (FAQs)

-1. What is the GST rate for HSN code?
+1. What is HSN Code in GST?

 2. How to add the HSN code in the GST portal?